 Each November, the Minnesota Youth Soccer Association holds an Annual Recognition Banquet to recognize inductees into the MYSA Hall of Fame and determine a recipient in each of the following nine categories: Competitive Coach of the Year (Boys and Girls); Recreational Coach of the Year (Boys and Girls); Administrator of the Year, Volunteer of the Year, TOPSoccer Volunteer of the Year and Young Referee of the Year (Male and Female).
 All Minnesota award winners will be forwarded on for Regional and possibly National consideration.
-Nominations are due Tuesday, October 1, 2013.
-Winners will be announced at the MYSA Recognition Banquet on Saturday, November 2, 2013.
+Winners were announced at the MYSA Recognition Banquet on Saturday, November 2, 2013.

 This award is given to a competitive coach for both a boy's team and a girl's team.
 This person exemplifies leadership both on and off the field and goes that extra mile to ensure a great soccer experience for all participants.